openafs-contrib/robotframework-openafslibrary/docs/source/keywords.rst

 Volume Should Be Locked
 -----------------------
-Verify the volume is locked.
+Fails if the volume is not locked.

 .. list-table:: Arguments
    :header-rows: 1